joel-meesho/claude-plugins/plugins/spec-brainstormer/README.md

 ## How to Invoke

-The brainstormer agent activates in two ways:

-- **Explicit:** Type `/brainstormer` followed by a brief description of your project or idea
 - **Automatic:** Mention brainstorming, a new project, feature design, system architecture, or "I have an idea for..." and the agent will engage

 ---